Cordtus/iconGen/README.md

 node convertImages.js
 ```

+Select either option 1, for `chain-registry` logo auto-generation or option 2, for custom icons using images from the `jobs` directory.

 ### Output

 Processed images will be saved in the `chain_icons` directory in `WEBP` format with a transparent background, at 100x100 pixels.